Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Get the answers you need.

-The sciatica doctors at Kayal Pain & Spine Center—based in Franklin Lakes, Glen Rock and Westwood—specialize in the diagnosis and treatment of sciatica and its root causes.
+The sciatica doctors at Kayal Pain & Spine Center—based in Franklin Lakes, Glen Rock, Westwood and Paramus—specialize in the diagnosis and treatment of sciatica and its root causes.
 After performing a thorough physical exam, one of our doctors may recommend X-rays, MRIs or CT scans.

 Life’s too short to put up with pain.